zeromq/pyzmq/README.md

 ## Downloading

-Unless you specifically want to develop PyZMQ, we recommend downloading the PyZMQ source code, eggs, or wheels from [PyPI](http://pypi.python.org/pypi/pyzmq).
+Unless you specifically want to develop PyZMQ, we recommend downloading the PyZMQ source code or wheels from [PyPI](http://pypi.python.org/pypi/pyzmq).
 On Windows, you can get `.exe` installers from [Christoph Gohlke](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyzmq).